aaravtiku/cse15l-lab-reports/labreport5.md

 <img width="550" alt="image" src="https://user-images.githubusercontent.com/89179888/224633416-a832793c-2e90-47f1-b716-f36f5c2fe352.png">

-Taking the example of the command used in the Skill Demo 1, the command "grep -r -l "Lucayans"" recursively searches for the string "Lucayans" in all files and directories in the current directory, and its subdirectories.
+Taking the example of the command used in the Skill Demo 1, the command `grep -r -l "Lucayans"` recursively searches for the string "Lucayans" in all files and directories in the current directory, and its subdirectories.
 The current directory in which I search for the string "Lucayans" is `/home/linux/ieng6/cs15lwi23/cs15lwi23amy/skill-demo1-server/skill-demo1-data`
-It only prints the names of the files that contain the string "Lucayans", which in this case is Bahamas-History.txt
+It only prints the names of the files that contain the string "Lucayans", which in this case is `Bahamas-History.txt`.

 <img width="565" alt="image" src="https://user-images.githubusercontent.com/89179888/224636211-6738fb58-8f55-4264-9764-614b7e982508.png">